louismullie/temp-data/markdown_final/8c499955-d8ed-87f8-acd2-ee5deeaaead7.md

 ### 2020 American College of Rheumatology guideline for the management of gout [^10bfe735].
 Arthritis & Rheumatology (2020).
 High credibility.

-Antiinflammatory prophylaxis during urate-lowering therapy (ULT)—Administering concomitant antiinflammatory prophylaxis therapy (e.g., colchicine, nonsteroidal antiinflammatory drugs [NSAIDs], prednisone/prednisolone) over no antiinflammatory prophylaxis therapy is strongly recommended, and continuing concomitant antiinflammatory prophylaxis therapy for 3–6 months over <3 months, with ongoing evaluation and continued prophylaxis as needed if the patient continues to experience gout flares, is strongly recommended.
+Antiinflammatory prophylaxis during urate-lowering therapy (ULT) — Administering concomitant antiinflammatory prophylaxis therapy (e.g., colchicine, nonsteroidal antiinflammatory drugs [NSAIDs], prednisone/prednisolone) over no antiinflammatory prophylaxis therapy is strongly recommended, and continuing concomitant antiinflammatory prophylaxis therapy for 3–6 months over < 3 months, with ongoing evaluation and continued prophylaxis as needed if the patient continues to experience gout flares, is strongly recommended.

 ---

 ### 2020 American College of Rheumatology guideline for the management of gout [^58d2085f].
 Arthritis Care & Research (2020).
 High credibility.

-Regarding medical management for gout, more specifically with respect to management of acute flares, ACR 2020 guidelines recommend to continue prophylaxis for 3-6 months, with ongoing evaluation and continued prophylaxis as needed if the patient with gout continues to experience flares.
+Regarding medical management for gout, more specifically with respect to management of acute flares, ACR 2020 guidelines recommend to continue prophylaxis for 3–6 months, with ongoing evaluation and continued prophylaxis as needed if the patient with gout continues to experience flares.

 ---

-### Management of gout: update from the American college (...) [^458183a9].
+### Management of gout: update from the American college… [^458183a9].
 AAFP (2021).
 Medium credibility.

-• Titrating urate-lowering therapy to reach a serum urate level of 6 mg per dL decreases flare-ups and increases treatment adherence. • During acute flare-ups, low-dose colchicine, NSAIDs, and glucocorticoids delivered orally, intramuscularly, or intra-articularly are similarly effective.
+- Titrating urate-lowering therapy to reach a serum urate level of 6 mg per dL decreases flare-ups and increases treatment adherence.
+- During acute flare-ups, low-dose colchicine, NSAIDs, and glucocorticoids delivered orally, intramuscularly, or intra-articularly are similarly effective.
 When to Consider Urate-Lowering Therapy Urate-lowering therapy is recommended for patients with two or more gout flare-ups per year, tophaceous gout, or damage attributable to gout visible on radiography.
 Consider starting therapy for patients with a second flare-up even if not within one year.
 With a first gout flare-up, shared decision-making is appropriate in patients at high risk because of a serum urate level of 9 mg per dL or higher, urolithiasis, or stage 3 or greater chronic kidney disease.
 Urate-lowering therapy has not been shown to be beneficial for patients with asymptomatic hyperuricemia.

 The ACR recommends starting urate-lowering therapy during an acute flare-up instead of waiting until it resolves.
 Therapy started during a flare-up does not increase or prolong symptoms as long as anti-inflammatory treatments are provided.
 The ACR notes that patients are most motivated for treatment during an exacerbation.
 Anti-inflammatory medications such as colchicine or nonsteroidal anti-inflammatory drugs should be continued for three to six months after starting urate-lowering therapy.
 Consider starting allopurinol at 100 mg or less daily and febuxostat at 40 mg or less daily.
 Dosing should be increased every two to five weeks to reduce serum urate levels to 6 mg per dL or less.
 Titrating medication slowly increases adherence while reducing flare-ups and tophi.
 Urate-lowering therapy may have to be continued for life.
 In a study of patients with low serum urate levels, 87% had flare-ups within five years of stopping urate-lowering therapy.